-For the most part, the snails dwell in trees and shrubs, feeding on lichens and mosses, origins of the minerals that give their shells the stunning colours.
+Mostly, the snails dwell in trees and shrubs, feeding on lichens and mosses, origins of the minerals that give their shells stunning colours.

-The snails are ecologically valuable as a food source for native and rare species such as the critically threatened Cuban kite.
-Reyes-Tur says that by eating mosses and bark fungi, they also help keep trees healthy, including coffee farms.
+The snails are ecologically valuable food sources for native and rare species, such as the critically threatened Cuban kite.
+Reyes-Tur says that eating mosses and bark fungi, also helps keep trees healthy, including coffee farms.

 One variety, Polymita venusta, is so sedentary, Reyes-Tur says, that “some individuals stay in the same spot for six months.”

-The snails’ slow-moving ways and particular habitat needs make them exposed to disruption.
+The snails’ slow-moving ways and particular habitat needs expose them to disruption.

 Warmer temperatures and more severe droughts linked with climate change pose an extra threat, possibly making the environment inhospitable for the vegetation the snails need to live off.

 A 2017 study in the publication Tentacle implies that climate shift alone could virtually eliminate habitat essential for two species by 2050.

 These beautiful striped snails’ attraction is unique, and colour differences occur between species and individuals of a single species.

 Some specialists suggest that the variations might confuse predators, stopping them from homing in on these snails as a predictable meal, but the mystery is far from resolved.